panoptic-labs/docs/docs/developers/parameters.md

 sidebar_position: 1
 ---

-# Protocol parameters
+# Protocol Parameters
-Panoptic V1 and V1.1 have a number of immutable parameters that factor into calculations for collateral requirements, oracle prices, streamia multipliers, and other key aspects of the protocol.
+Panoptic V1 and V1.1 have immutable parameters that factor into calculations for collateral requirements, oracle prices, streamia multipliers, and other key aspects of the protocol.
 The current parameters for pools created by the Panoptic V1 and V1.1 factories on Ethereum Mainnet are outlined below.

 ---
-## Collateral parameters
+## Collateral Parameters
 These parameters are used to calculate the collateral requirements for options traders on Panoptic.
 Each Panoptic instance has two collateral vaults: one for each token in the Uniswap pool.
 Both vaults use the same collateral parameter values, but have separate pool utilization metrics.
 For any given option leg, the collateral ratio used will correspond to the pool utilization in the collateral vault for the Uniswap (token0 or token1) `tokenType` parameter in that leg.

 ---